 of the world’s population do not have access to the health care they need

-people are driven into poverty each year because of out-of-pocket health spending
+people are driven deeper into extreme poverty each year due to health costs

 cross-sector collaborations involving our members to advance the achievement of SDG 3 and UHC